Marker Logo

 this page online

-Topics and series.
 This historical marker is listed in this topic list: Roads & Vehicles.
 In addition, it is included in the U.S. Route 66 series list.
 A significant historical year for this entry is 1929.

 Location.
 37° 57.108′ N, 91° 46.298′ W. Marker has been reported damaged.
 Marker is in Rolla, Missouri, in Phelps County.
-Marker is on North Pine Street just north of West 10th Street (Missouri Highway BB), on the left when traveling north.
+It is on North Pine Street just north of West 10th Street (Missouri Highway BB), on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 1005 North Pine Street, Rolla MO 65401, United States of America.
 Touch for directions.

 Pine Street and Downtown Rolla Marker image.
 Click for full size.

-Photographed By Devry Becker Jones (CC0), September 15, 2019
+Photographed by Devry Becker Jones (CC0), September 15, 2019

 2. Pine Street and Downtown Rolla Marker

 Credits.
 This page was last revised on September 18, 2019.
 It was originally submitted on September 18, 2019, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 447 times since then and 72 times this year.
+This page has been viewed 1,269 times since then and 75 times this year.
 Photos: 1, 2. submitted on September 18, 2019, by Devry Becker Jones of Washington, District of Columbia.

 m=139757